ericoporto/ags-manual-wiki/acintro6.md

 clipboard.

-Note that the sprite graphics you import must be the same colour depth as your backgrounds - ie. if you have a 256-colour game, you must import 256-colour sprites.
+Note that the sprite graphics you import must be the same colour depth as your backgrounds - i.e. if you have a 256-colour game, you must import 256-colour sprites.

 ![Right-clicking to replace existing sprite](images/intro6_1.jpg)